Skip to content

 Watering Japanese Maples

 Japanese maples are easy to water.
 The key is that Japanese maples like good drainage, but also like regular amounts of water.
 The key when planting is to not to overwater your tree.
-It is best to water your Japanese maple, then allow that to dry out.
+It is best to water your Japanese maple, then allow it to dry out.
 Once you give the soil around your Japanese maple the finger test and realize that it has dried out, then it is time to water again.
-Watering times in different soils in different environmental conditions may vary, It is best to figure out what works best for your tree.
+Watering times in different soils in different environmental conditions may vary, it is best to figure out what works best for your tree.

 For more information on Japanese Maple tree watering, click here.